Let’s get something out of the way…

 - Think user first: Explain what they’re getting, not what your company did.

-Your SMVP depends on the persona AND the stage of the funnel they’re in.
+Your SMVP depends on the persona and the funnel stage they’re in.

 Repeat this exercise for your own business.
-Take each of your personas and map your SMVPs for each stage of the funnel.
+Take each persona and map your SMVPs for each stage of the funnel.

-At this point, you’ve learned everything you need to create a powerful content marketing strategy.
+At this point, you’ve learned everything you need to create a robust content marketing strategy.

-However, content marketing is not a marketing channel in itself— it’s the main component that feeds into all the channels of distribution.
+However, content marketing is not a marketing channel in itself— it’s the primary component that feeds into all distribution channels.

-Each channel of distribution—email, social media, SEO, paid advertising—needs content to work.
+Each distribution channel—email, social media, SEO, paid advertising—needs content to work.

 Your content won’t reach its audience without these channels of distribution.